LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-init Attention: Introduction

 \end{itemize}

-In addition to instruction-following models, our zero-initialized attention can be generalized to other vision and language models for parameter-efficient fine-tuning.
-For vision models, we utilize our approach to fine-tune a pre-trained ViT~\cite{dosovitskiy2020image} for downstream image classification, obtaining superior performance on VTAB-1k~\cite{zhai2019large} benchmark over various image distributions.
-For other language models, we evaluate our fine-tuning efficacy on ReBERTa~\cite{liu2019roberta} for extractive question answering, which achieves leading results on SQuAD~\cite{rajpurkar2016squad} v1.1 and v2.0 benchmarks.
-By these experiments, we demonstrate the effectiveness of LLaMA-Adapter for traditional vision and language tasks.
+In addition to instruction tuning, our zero-initialized attention can be generalized to traditional vision and language tasks for parameter-efficient fine-tuning.
+We apply our approach to the pre-trained ViT~\citep{dosovitskiy2020image}, ReBERTa~\citep{liu2019roberta}, and CLIP~\citep{radford2021learning}, respectively for fine-tuning vision, language, and vision-language models.
+On a wide range of downstream tasks, we demonstrate the effectiveness of our proposed method for traditional tasks.